ericwbailey/ericwbailey.website/source/published/my-mastodon-strategy.md

   loading="lazy"
   src="{{ '/img/posts/my-mastodon-strategy/debirdify-instance-distribution.png' | url }}" />

-Of the techniques I use, Debirdify is probably the one you want to use first.
-The time is ticking on [automated helper services like this continuing to be allowed on Twitter](https://www.theverge.com/2023/2/2/23582615/twitter-removing-free-api-developer-apps-price-announcement), so better to get in while you can.
+<s>Of the techniques I use, Debirdify is probably the one you want to use first.
+The time is ticking on [automated helper services like this continuing to be allowed on Twitter](https://www.theverge.com/2023/2/2/23582615/twitter-removing-free-api-developer-apps-price-announcement), so better to get in while you can.</s> Note: [Debirdify is now suspended from Twitter](https://digitalcourage.social/@debirdify/110061384792399718).

 ### Followgraph